Web-Media-Foundation/infrastructure/packages/documents/docs/ap-core/ap0005-hooks-use-style-sheet.md

 ## When to use

 The main purpose of designing `stylesheet` is to make sure animation logic could be handled in one place.
-In Recative AP, [anime.js](https://animejs.com/) is used to handle animation, we only need to pass `stylesheet.styles` as animation target, Styles from multiple elements can then be adjusted centrally, which reduces the risk of fragmented animation logic, (it's painful).
+In Web Media Foundation AP, [anime.js](https://animejs.com/) is used to handle animation, we only need to pass `stylesheet.styles` as animation target, Styles from multiple elements can then be adjusted centrally, which reduces the risk of fragmented animation logic, (it's painful).